llwor94/quiz-baker/README.md

 * ### Authentication

 This project requires authentication.
 In the `/api/auth/login` and `/api/auth/register` routes the success response will provide you with a token.
 Simply store that token value on your local storage and send that value in to any route that requires authentication.
 [Here is an example](https://codesandbox.io/s/yq2rp725p1).
 Feel free to play around with it and look at the console for the response objects that are being logged there.

+To log out a user, simply remove the token from your local storage.

 ---